This post may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our affiliate disclosure

 Apply hydrogen peroxide directly to the moldy grout.
 Depending on the harshness of the stains, leave it for a few minutes.
 As much as 90% of surface mold can be eliminated in this way.

-Use a toothbrush to gently scrub, then rinse well with slightly hot water.
+Use a toothbrush or scrub brush to gently scrub, then rinse well with slightly hot water.
 Repeat the procedure for stubborn areas.
 Up to 95% of the mold can be eliminated this way without causing any harm to the grout.

 Step 4: Make a Baking Soda Paste to Remove Stubborn Stains